Grange-Company/grange-and-company/source/design/esri-office/index.md

 ![esri-office](esri-office/standing-desk-detail.jpg)
-> The client wanted different height desks, with the ability to occasionally adjust the height - Grange implemented a manual peg system that was simple and cost-effective.
+> The client standing desks that could be ocassionally adjusted in height  - Grange implemented a manual peg system that was simple and cost-effective.

 ![esri-office](esri-office/standing-desk-cat.jpg)